johndoe31415/x509sak/README.md

 optional arguments:
   -f {dot,png,ps,pdf}, --format {dot,png,ps,pdf}
-                        Specifies the output format.
-Can be one of dot, png, ps, pdf, defaults to dot.
+                        Specifies the output file format.
+Can be one of dot, png, ps, pdf, defaults to None.
+When unspecified, the file extension out the output file is used to determine the file type.
   -o file, --outfile file
                         Specifies the output filename.
 Mandatory argument.
   -v, --verbose         Increase verbosity level.
 Can be specified multiple